JonathanRomero-000/hello-world/README.md

 I'm Jonathan and I'm interested in coding.
 Honestly though I would never have done this if I wasn't pushed out my comfort zone by my boss.
-Guess that means I should really explore the world for myself a little more hh?
+Guess that means I should really explore the world for myself a little more huh?
 Well, all things have a start!